Tvick22/DataMango/team-teach/Base64Lesson.md

     <h2>📌 Popcorn Hack</h2>

     <div class="task">
-        <strong>Turn to a partner and discuss: What is one downside of Base64 in the real world?</strong>
+        <strong>Turn to a partner and discuss: What do you think could be one downside of Base64 in the real world?</strong>
     </div>

 <h2>⚠️ Drawbacks of Base64 Encoding</h2>